Fastdruid/ReCDTV/Connectors/CN9.md

 Producers and engineers started turning off the emphasis switches.
 Converters were getting better so there was less converter noise, and the use of de-emphasis circuits was eliminated.
 ```
 According to the datasheet for the LC7883M this pin should do nothing as the chip is configured for serial data control.
+My suspicion is that this too does nothing.

 I don't believe there are any CDs made in the last 30 years that use pre-emphasis during mastering (and hence need de-emphasis), this is I think a full list of CD's that actually used it...
 https://www.studio-nibble.com/cd/index.php?title=Pre-emphasis_(release_list)